AngelicaGuimaraes/P1_magnolia_tree/README.md

 ### Unfixed Bugs

-  -  The first columm of the Meditation Group Table shrinked left when I inserted the td.
+- All the bugs were fixed and moved to the section Testing.

  [Back to top](#magnolia-tree-yoga-studio)